gnosischain/documentation/docs/developers/building/full-stack-dapp.md

 ---
 title: Full Stack Dapp
+description: In the following tutorial we will go through a step-by-step guide on how to create a full-stack Hello World App that interacts with Gnosis
+keywords: [deploy dapp, full stack app, tutorial, web3, dapp development]
 ---

 # Building a Full Stack Dapp

-Welcome to the Gnosis Full stack Dapp tutorial!
-In the following tutorial we will go through a step-by-step guide on how to create a full-stack Hello World App that interacts with Gnosis!
+In the following tutorial we will go through a step-by-step guide on how to create a full-stack Hello World App that interacts with Gnosis.
 This tutorial is designed for either new developers interested in Dapp development or existing devs interested in migrating to Gnosis development.

-Throughout the tutorial, feel free to refrence other pages in our documentation for information with greater depth - however this tutorial will give you a basic understand of how to get up and running!
+Throughout the tutorial, feel free to refrence other pages in our documentation for information with greater depth - however this tutorial will give you a basic understand of how to get up and running.

-This Dapp will allow you to wave at Gnosis, and see how many times you have waved!
+This Dapp will allow you to wave at Gnosis, and see how many times you have waved.

 ## Guideline Overview